vences/code-club/README.md

 [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/vences/code-club)

-The latest version of that repo can be tested here -> https://code-club.thefrenchy.workers.dev
+The latest version of that repo can be tested here -> https://code-club.thefrenchy.workers.dev For assignement 3 the workers is now running under -> https://club.vence.fun

 ## Routes

 In order to segment assignement I used the following route for each of them:
 - `/a1`: accepting `POST` request
 - `/a2`: accepting `GET` request
+- `/a3`: accepting all request

 ## Assignement 1: Respond to POST requests